IanVS/eslint-nibble/README.md

 npm install eslint-nibble
 ```

-You can also install `eslint-nibble` globally, but if your project is using `babel-eslint` or extending a sharable config, you will need to install those globally as well.
+You can also install `eslint-nibble` globally, but it is not recommended.

-I recommend installing `eslint-nibble` in your project without `--save-dev` (as shown above), because this tool is intended only to get you up and running.
+Instead, try installing `eslint-nibble` in your project without `--save-dev` (as shown above), because this tool is intended only to get you up and running.
 Once you're happy with your rules and your code, install eslint itself with `npm install eslint --save-dev` and use that for all your ongoing linting.

 ## Usage